Cross-domain Compositing with Pretrained Diffusion Models: Aliasing Artifacts

 \section{\textbf{Aliasing Artifacts}}

-This section provides a deeper dive into the effects of the aliasing artifacts mentioned in the main paper. \Cref{fig:sup-artifactsN} demonstrates the effect of varying $N_{in}, N_{out}$ on the strength of the observed aliasing artifacts.
-As the difference between the scaling factors increases, in practice affecting the strength of the low-pass filtering, sharper edges are introduced to the intermediate images.
+This section provides a deeper dive into the effects of the aliasing artifacts mentioned in \cref{ss:masked_ILVR}. \Cref{fig:sup-artifactsN} demonstrates the effect of varying $N_{in}, N_{out}$ on the strength of the observed aliasing artifacts.
+As the difference between the scaling factors increases, in effect increasing the strength of the low-pass filtering, sharper edges are introduced to the intermediate images.
 This causes an aliasing effect which results in wave-like artifacts around the edges.
 A similar effect happens upon setting a large difference between $T_{in}$ and $T_{out}$, which inflates the sharp edges for a longer period during the intermediate steps.
-Our blending mitigation is presented in \cref{fig:sup-artifacts_blend}, establishing a clear relationship between the difference between $N_{in}$ and $N_{out}$ or $T_{in}$ and $T_{out}$ and the blending strength required to diminish the effect.
+Our blending mitigation is presented in \cref{fig:sup-artifacts_blend}, establishing a clear relationship between the $N_{in}, N_{out}, T_{in}, T_{out}$ and the blending strength required to diminish the effect.